|

 Beeswax

 - Pysanky are made with pure beeswax.
-I recommend using colored beeswax which is easy to see on the egg.
-1 block makes at least a dozen pysanky of a basic design.
+I recommend using coloured beeswax which is easy to see on the egg.
+One block makes at least a dozen pysanky of a basic design.
 These

 can easily be shared. |